-- (3) There are workload implications for clinics when there are high volumes of alerts and calls with patients to troubleshoot connectivity.^{3,28} The involvement of key stakeholders, including patients and clinic staff, in the development of RM technology will ensure that ongoing product designs will meet needs as technology rapidly evolves and changes.
-In addition, this collaborative approach with industry will lead to increased efficiency and satisfaction for stakeholders. - (4) Studies have demonstrated that patient outcomes are directly correlated to RM adherence.^{22,97} Clinics need to be notified about disconnected patients in a prompt manner.
+- those patients who have limited mobile connectivity or digital literacy.
+As technology upgrades can place a financial burden on a patient, mobile device applications should allow compatibility with all smartphone manufacturers.
+Ideally, the RM transmitter will match the lifetime of the implanted device.
+Given the international mobility of patients, the RM systems should be designed to work in different jurisdictions.
+Security concerns, including cybersecurity, are important to ensure both patient safety and the safety of their personal health information. - 3.
+There are workload implications for clinics when there are high volumes of alerts and calls with patients to trouble-shoot connectivity.
+The involvement of key stake-holders, including patients and clinic staff, in the development of RM technology will ensure that ongoing product designs will meet needs as technology rapidly evolves and changes.
+In addition, this collaborative approach with industry will lead to increased efficiency and satisfaction for stakeholders. - 4.
+Studies have demonstrated that patient outcomes are directly correlated to RM adherence.
+Clinics need to be notified about disconnected patients in a prompt manner.
 Manufacturer monitors, or mobile applications, should provide a clear indication to patients about transmission status and should provide easy-to-follow instructions to re-establish connection when connectivity is lost.
-Dechert et al. have found that when patients perceive a lack of device feedback (lack of recognition that the device is transmitting), patient-initiated transmissions increase, resulting in more extraneous data for the RM teams to review.171 If patients are able to troubleshoot and resolve connectivity issues unassisted, patient will spend less time disconnected, clinic work load will decrease, and clinical care will improve.28
+Dechert et al. have found that when patients perceive a lack of device feedback (lack of recognition that the device is transmitting), patient-initiated transmissions increase, resulting in more extraneous data for the RM teams to review.
+If patients are able to troubleshoot and resolve connectivity issues unassisted, patient will spend less time disconnected, clinic work load will decrease, and clinical care will improve.

-11.2 Manufacturers' role in the management of patient safety advisories via remote monitoring
+11.2.
+Manufacturers' role in the management of patient safety advisories via remote monitoring

 As the implantation of CIEDs has become more commonplace, there have been more device hardware and software errors or failure, leading to manufacturer safety advisory or recalls.
-Data from as early as the 1990s and early 2000s found escalating numbers of recalls and advisories,172 with a subsequent review of U.S. Food and Drug Administration (FDA) Enforcement Reports from 2000-2008 revealing a 26.4% recall alert of either device generator or leads.173 Though there were no major complications attributed to these alerts, the patient burden related to extra visits or procedures did lead to an increased cost burden.
-Additional studies confirmed the high volume of patients affected, though there continued to be no evidence of associated of increased mortality.174 Acknowledging these challenges, in 2005 the HRS and the FDA convened a conference on PM and ICD performance.
-The resulting taskforce called for improved communication from manufacturers to physicians and patients regarding recalls and advisories, and generally more cooperation among industry, the FDA, and the physician community.^{17,175} Industry was asked to use the Patient Device Advisory Notification letter format to communicate with physicians and use patient registration information found at the time of implant to communicate with patients.
-The HRS Task Force on Lead Performance Policies and Guidelines further recommended that manufacturers should develop and adapt RM technology to monitor longitudinal lead performance.176 The increased number of advisories have had a significant impact on provider workflow, financial costs, patient anxiety, and patient safety.
-Patients can experience a range of emotions, including outrage, if such information is learned through media outlets and not from their clinical team.177 The clinical team requires early access to recall and advisory information to preserve trust in the patientprovider relationship.
+Data from as early as the 1990s and early 2000s found escalating numbers of recalls and advisories, 172 with a subsequent review of U.S. Food and Drug Administration (FDA) Enforcement Reports from 2000-2008 revealing a 26.4% recall alert of either device generator or leads.
+Though there were no major complications attributed to these alerts, the patient burden related to extra visits or procedures did lead to an increased cost burden.
+Additional studies confirmed the high volume of patients affected, though there continued to be no evidence of associated of increased mortality.
+174 Acknowledging these challenges, in 2005 the HRS and the FDA convened a conference on PM and ICD performance.
+The resulting taskforce called for improved communication from manufacturers to physicians and patients regarding recalls and advisories, and generally more cooperation among industry, the FDA, and the physician community.
+17,175 Industry was asked to use the Patient Device Advisory Notification letter format to communicate with physicians and use patient registration information found at the time of implant to communicate with patients.
+The HRS Task Force on Lead Performance Policies and Guidelines further recommended that manufacturers should develop and adapt RM technology to monitor longitudinal lead performance.
+176 The increased number of advisories have had a significant impact on provider workflow, financial costs, patient anxiety, and patient safety.
+Patients can experience a range of emotions, including outrage, if such information is learned through media outlets and not from their clinical team.
+1777 The clinical team requires early access to recall and advisory information to preserve trust in the patient-provider relationship.